nim-lang/Nim/doc/manual_experimental.rst

           let cond = newCall("==", selector, it[j])
           result.add newTree(nnkElifBranch, cond, it[^1])
       else:
-        error "'match' cannot handle this node", it echo repr result
+        error "custom 'case' for tuple cannot handle this node", it

   case ("foo", 78)
   of ("foo", 78): echo "yes"